Tsagadai/ruby-style-guide/README.md

     end
     ```

-* Use RDoc and its conventions for API documentation.
-Don't put an
+* Use [Rdoc](https://github.com/rdoc/rdoc) and its conventions for API
-  empty line between the comment block and the `def`.
+  documentation.
+Don't put an empty line between the comment block and the `def`.
 * Keep lines fewer than 80 characters.
 * Avoid trailing whitespace.
+Occasionally, some generators add in trailing
+  whitespace or you just get lazy.
+If that happens, run this Bash script to
+  correct it:

+    find . -name "*.rb" -o -name "*.haml" -o -name "*.yml" -type f -exec sed -i 's/\s*$//' {} \;

 ## Syntax